-Now that the spring weather is finally here many people have started to clean their houses.
+Now that the spring weather is finally here, many people have started to clean their houses.
 The kitchen is a very important area to focus on to help prevent food borne illness.
 Here are some tips to cleaning and organizing your kitchen.

 Another important area to clean is the pantry.
-Again, check the expiration dates on items and discard all those that have expired.
-Often times it is easy to keep items such as dried herbs and seasonings for too long.
+Again, check the expiration dates on items and discard those that have expired.
+Often it is easy to keep items such as dried herbs and seasonings for too long.
 Clean and dust the shelves before restocking the food.
-Place the foods that will expire soon up front and the newer purchased items towards the back.
+Place the foods that will expire soon up front and the newer items towards the back.

 Now that your kitchen is ready for the spring, it is important to note some regular upkeep so that you can enjoy it all year round.
-Continue to rotate food based on expiration dates in the pantry and refrigerator; this way older foods are use before their expiration date.
+Continue to rotate food based on expiration dates in the pantry and refrigerator; this way older foods are used before their expiration date.
 Always discard items that are past their expiration dates.
 Between uses, wipe down and sanitize bins that store flour and sugar.
 Regularly check the refrigerator thermometer to make sure that foods are being stored at a safe temperature.

 The Richmond County Cooperative Extension’s goal is to provide the residents of the community with research-based knowledge.
 For more information on food safety, health, wellness, and nutrition please contact us at 910-997-8255 or check out our website at N.C.
 Cooperative Extension Richmond County Center.